Skip to main content

 • Auto-start tasks

-• Coding agent — picker populated from the daemon's SettingsService.ListAgents RPC (Claude Code, Codex, opencode, Gemini, Copilot, plus any future backends).
+• Coding agent — picker populated from the daemon's SettingsService.ListAgents RPC (Claude Code, Codex, opencode, Gemini, Copilot, Cursor, plus any future backends).
 Seeds project.default_agent.

 Step 3 — Project Definition